survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 W> This step can fail on Windows due to letter casing.
 Instead of `c:\` you have to force your terminal to read `C:\`.
 There's more information in the [related webpack issue](https://github.com/webpack/webpack/issues/2362).

 W> Webpack doesn't allow referring to entry files within entries.
 If you inadvertently do this, webpack complains loudly.
-If you end up in a case like this, consider refactoring the module structure of your code to eliminate the situation.
+Consider refactoring the module structure of your code to eliminate the situation.

 {pagebreak}

 ## Setting Up `CommonsChunkPlugin`

 [CommonsChunkPlugin](https://webpack.js.org/guides/code-splitting-libraries/#commonschunkplugin) is a powerful and complex plugin.
 In this case, the target is clear.
 You have to tell it to extract vendor related code to a bundle of its own.
-Before abstraction, implement it like this:
+Before abstraction, implement it:

 **webpack.config.js**